 Healthcare associated infections are urgent and agrowing problem throughout the world.
-An increasing number of infections combined with antibiotic resistance presents a global threat to public health.
+According WHO, on average one in every ten patients suffers from HAI.1 An increasing number of infections combined with antibiotic resistance presents a global threat to public health.

 Healthcare associated infections, also known as nosocomial infections, are acquired by patients during hospital, or other healthcare facility care and was not present on admission.
 They often occur in conjunction with medical or surgical procedures.